 The Japanese candlesticks are very important to price action traders.

-They provide so much information so it is important to fully understand them.
+They provide so much information, so it is important to understand them fully.

 This price action book will broaden your knowledge of candlesticks.